edgarroman/zappa-django-guide/docs/core_django_setup.md

 # Core Django Setup

 This section documents setting up a Django project with only core Python functionality responding to HTTP calls.
+The value of this core walkthrough could be to power an API driven compute engine or a event-driven data processing tool without the need to provide a UI.

+### Expectations and Goals

-After this section the following will work:
+After going through this section the following will work:

-* URL Routes
+* URL Routes in your Django projects
-* Views (but no static file serving)
+* Views can produce html / json / data output
 * Management Commands

-What will not work:
+What will not work (yet - see other walkthroughs for this functionality)

-* Static Files not being served
+* Static Files will not be served (More on that [here](static_files.md))
 * There is no database connection available (not even SQLite)
 * No HTTPS support